Dhole/dhole.github.io/content/post/raspberry_pi_benchmarks.md

 # Personal requirements

-Now that I have choosen a distribution, I have a requierement for my setup: all the personal data I store in the rpi (git repositories, backups, websites) must be encrypted in the disk.
+Now that I have choosen a distribution, I have a requierement for my setup: all the personal data I store in the RPi (git repositories, backups, websites) must be encrypted in the disk.

 # Benchmarks